seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Which, out of use and staled by other men,
 Begin his fashion: do not talk of him,
 But as a property.
 And now, Octavius,
-Listen great things:—Brutus and Cassius
+Listen great things:--Brutus and Cassius
 Are levying powers: we must straight make head:
 Therefore let our alliance be combined,
 Our best friends made, our means stretch'd